ncp-ph/odk-users-manual/docs/index.md

 ## How to Use this Manual

-* This is not meant to duplicate the ODK Documentation.
-Instead, this focuses on giving an overview of the tasks for each role.
+This is not meant to duplicate the ODK Documentation.
+This just focuses on basic tasks for each role.

 * Bookmark the Home Page.
 * Know the Role assigned to you.
   * Data collectors in the field are assigned the App User role.
   * Research assistants are assigned the Project Viewer, Project Manager, or Web User role.
 * Read the [Must Read Table](#must-read-table) below